Apache Flink, Apache Spark, Stream Processing, Real-time Analytics, Data Architecture

 Apache Spark Streaming: Micro-Batch Architecture

-Spark Streaming (including Structured Streaming) divides incoming data into small batches and processes them using Spark's batch processing engine.
+Apache Spark 3.5+ Structured Streaming divides incoming data into small batches and processes them using Spark's batch processing engine.
 Even Structured Streaming, while providing a continuous API, operates on micro-batches internally.
+Recent versions (Spark 3.5+, released 2024) introduced significant improvements including RocksDB-backed state management, narrowing the gap with Flink's stateful processing capabilities.

 Spark's architecture features: